Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 Aztec statue in Templo Mayor, Mexico

-Mexico City’s zócalo hides one Aztec treasure—the ruins of Templo Mayor, the main temple of Tenochtitlan.
+Mexico City’s zócalo hides an Aztec treasure—the ruins of Templo Mayor, the main temple of Tenochtitlan.
 It used to have the form of a pyramid, dedicated to Tlaloc (the god of rain) and Huitzilopochtli (the god of war).
 And as the most important religious site in Tenochtitlan, it was soaked with blood.
 Hundreds of skulls were found in front of the temple.

 6. Texcoco